Peppermint Bark Brownies

 Servings 16 pieces

-Calories
+Calories 375 kcal

 Ingredients

-• 1 (18 ounce) box of brownie mix (plus ingredients listed on the package)
+• 1 (18 ounce) box of brownie mix plus ingredients listed on the package

 • ¼ teaspoon peppermint extract optional